mmanchee/mrRoboger/README.md

     [x] - The program returns a range of numbers from 0 to the users input.
           Input: "4"
           Output: "0, 1, 2, 3, 4"
-    [] - If user input contains a 1, replace index with "Beep!".
+    [x] - If user input contains a 1, replace index with "Beep!".
           Input: "12"
           Output: "0, Beep!, 2, 3 ...
 Beep!, Beep!, Beep!"
+    [] - If user input contains a 2, replace index with "Boop!" and if input contains both 1 and 2.
+2 will supersede 1.
+          Input: "12"
+          Output: "0, Beep!, Boop!, 3 ...
+Beep!, Beep!, Boop!"

 ## Setup/Installation Requirements